 Moving time: 9:14:15 – Distance: 200.2km – Climbing: 761m

 Maps have natural points of attraction, such as mountain passes, bridges, rivers, and towns.
 Our eyes are drawn to these landmarks as it is through these points that we make sense of space.
 And it is in the act of drawing a breadcrumb line with our GPS among these points that we end up designing a beautiful route that is worth riding.
-This, is one of those routes.
+This is one of those routes.

 I departed from Tokyo at six am and headed east following the same route of the “Tokyo to Boso ride.”
-The wind usually blows from the Pacific and enters the bay from south.
+The wind usually blows from the Pacific and enters the bay from the south.
 For this reason, I suggest riding Tokyo Bay clockwise.
-It’s much easier to have headwind during the first half of the ride.
+It’s much easier to have a headwind during the first half of the ride.

 With the exception of Boso peninsula, most of the route is in urban areas.
 Although it is possible to find cycling paths inside cities, the majority of the roads are shared with cars and interrupted by traffic lights.
-For these reason, I would say that there are more pleasant routes to follow around Tokyo.
+For this reason, I would say that there are more pleasant routes to follow around Tokyo.
 However, it was interesting to cycle along the bay and across three prefectures.
 Everyone knows that the Tokyo Metropolitan area is massive, but only riding across it is possible to fully appreciate its scale.